You may also like our guide to

 One thing you should never do, except as an absolute last resort, is to apply for a job through a third-party job site.
 They have their own agenda for any data you send through them, which adds a lot of complications to the way they process your application.
 This increases the chances that some glitch will leave you in doubt as to whether or not your application even went through—and wondering whether to risk making yourself look silly or desperate by re-submitting.
 This can happen fairly often on third-party job sites.
 If you see a job you want to apply for, you’re much better off going to the employer’s company site and applying there—or, better yet, doing some digging to get a direct line to a hiring manager.
 (Employer job sites aren’t always fully functional either.
 Neither is HR.)
 If you don’t see any information in the posting that enables you to find the employer, try Googling some distinctive key phrases from the posting, along with the job title.
 There’s a good chance you’ll find the same posting elsewhere, either on the employer’s site or on a third-party site with information about the employer.
 If you don’t, wait a few days and try again.

-Employers and recruiters with real job openings don’t, as a rule, go looking on the Web for resumés.
-Often, employers don’t even look for resumés in their own files.
+Employers and recruiters with real job openings won’t necessarily go looking on the Web for resumés.
+Very often employers don’t even look for resumés in their own files.
 HR’s normal procedure for most job openings is to just post a half-baked ad and wait for job seekers to do the rest.
 (They may take several rounds of trial and error to hopefully make the ads less half-baked.)
-HR won’t get “proactive” unless people with the desired skills are extremely scarce—and, increasingly often, not even then.
+HR won’t get “proactive” unless people with the desired skills are painfully hard to find—and, increasingly often, not even then.
 When this approach doesn’t work, they blame the “talent shortage.”

-Where employers and recruiters actively search for people, it’s for highly-experienced people with very specialized skills, the kind who may be accustomed to getting unsolicited job offers and calls from serious headhunters.
+When employers and recruiters actively search for people they are then going to have to pay well and treat well, it’s for highly-experienced people with very specialized skills, the kind who may be accustomed to getting unsolicited job offers and calls from serious headhunters.
 (Not the kind of headhunters who, like HR, wait for people to send them resumés.)
 Even in these fields (in fact, especially in these fields), hiring and job-searching are normally through personal acquaintance or word of mouth, or direct applications that result from research by the job-seeker.
 It may not be the best employers or recruiters who search out candidates on the Web.

-A LinkedIn profile is a good thing for anyone, but, unless you’re in one of the sought-after specialties, think twice before posting your resumé on other job boards (except an employer’s own site).
+A LinkedIn profile is a good thing for anyone, but, unless you’re in one of the sought-after specialties, think twice before posting your resumé on other job boards (except an employer’s own site, and perhaps on thoroughly respectable industry-specialized sites).
 If you do post your resumé, don’t put your address or phone number on it.
 Any resumé posted on the Web will generate a lot of spam.
 Anything at all posted on the Web will be in the databanks of criminals and sleazebags within days or even hours.

-So third-party online job sites are probably not going to produce a job for most people.
+So third-party online job sites—including LinkedIn—are probably not going to produce a job for most people.

 But there are some things third-party job sites ARE good for: